5 Types of Transportation Claims and How to Prevent Them

 Not surprisingly, many transportation claims result from vehicles colliding – whether they’re moving or sitting still.
 Sideswiping, rear-ending, and reversing into vehicles or property can lead to major damage, and whoever is to blame, it’s not a situation a driver or fleet manager wants to experience.

 Fortunately, there’s plenty you can do to drastically reduce your chances of striking another object.
-If rear-ending is a concern, discuss safe driving distances with your drivers, and be sure they understand how vehicle weight affects stopping distance.
+If rear-ending is a concern, discuss safe driving distances with your drivers.
+For instance, the minimum recommended following distance when operating a 21-24 metre vehicle is eight seconds.
+Also remind them to take weather, road conditions, and traffic flow into account and be sure they understand how vehicle weight affects stopping distance.
 Next, get proactive: you can equip trucks with disc brakes to reduce stopping time and install a telematics system to monitor driver behaviour and guide your driver training program.

 Of course, nothing can replace the solid knowledge of your vehicles.
 Well-adjusted mirrors, a firm understanding of dimensions and agility, and looking out for overhead objects will go hand-in-hand with any advanced collision avoidance system or high-tech lighting to improve your chances of avoiding an incident.

 Hauling a lot of weight with a top-heavy vehicle can set the stage for a rollover, especially when fatigue and high speed are at play.
 Drivers need to get the sleep they need to beat fatigue and stay safe – consider implementing a fatigue management program to get to the heart of the problem at your company.

 Adjusting speed when approaching on and off ramps is a crucial habit for drivers to adopt, but an equipment upgrade could help prevent rollovers, as well.
 You can install an electronic stability control system that monitors vehicle motion and automatically decelerates the engine and applies braking before a rollover occurs.